Praveen1212a/Learning/react_native_technical_question.md

 * Cache images using `react-native-fast-image`
 * Use file system APIs to store temporary files
 ---
 ## Android Specific

-## what is Android activity lifecycle?
+### What is the Android Activity Lifecycle?

-* similar React native in android we have onCreate onStart onResume onPause onStop onDestroy
+The Android activity lifecycle consists of several key methods:

+- `onCreate`
+- `onStart`
+- `onResume`
+- `onPause`
+- `onStop`
+- `onDestroy`

+These methods are similar to lifecycle hooks in React Native, managing the state and behavior of an activity as it moves through its lifecycle.

 ---

+## Publishing to the Play Store

-## What are key steps in publishing an app to Play Store?
+### What are the key steps in publishing an app to the Play Store?

-* Sign the APK, set version codes, upload to Google Play Console, provide app details, and roll out to production
+1. Sign the APK or App Bundle.
+2. Set version codes and version names.
+3. Upload the build to the Google Play Console.
+4. Provide app details (description, screenshots, icons, etc.).
+5. Roll out the release to production.

 ---

 ## Debugging & QA

-## How do you debug React Native apps & Android , IOS?
+### How do you debug React Native apps on Android and iOS?

-* Use Logcat for Android logs
+- Use **Logcat** for Android logs.
-* Use Flipper or React Native Debugger for JS inspection, network tracking, and performance profiling.
+- Use **Flipper** or **React Native Debugger** for JavaScript inspection, network tracking, and performance profiling.
-* User Xcode for Ios
+- Use **Xcode** for iOS debugging.

 ---

+## Memory Leak Detection & Fixes

-## How do you detect and fix memory leaks in a React Native app?
+### How do you detect and fix memory leaks in a React Native app?

-## Detection:
+**Detection:**

-* Use Flipper Memory plugin, React DevTools Profiler, or platform tools like LeakCanary (Android) and Instruments (iOS) to spot increasing memory usage or uncollected objects.
+- Use Flipper Memory plugin, React DevTools Profiler, or platform tools like LeakCanary (Android) and Instruments (iOS) to spot increasing memory usage or uncollected objects.

-## Fixing:
+**Fixing:**

-* Clean up event listeners, timers, and subscriptions in useEffect cleanup, cancel ongoing API calls, avoid stale closures, and ensure screens unmount properly to free memory.
+- Clean up event listeners, timers, and subscriptions in `useEffect` cleanup functions.
+- Cancel ongoing API calls when components unmount.
+- Avoid stale closures.
+- Ensure screens unmount properly to free memory.

 ---